iammert/FastGCM/README.md

     public void onMessageReceived(String from, Bundle data) {
         super.onMessageReceived(from, data);

-        //Here is called even app is not working.
+        //Here is called even app is not running.
         //create your notification here.
     }
 }